Truth and Reconciliation Commission (Germany): West Germany

-After Unification
+After unification

 Economy

 After the Unification, Germany realized that absorbing the GDR would be costly.
 East Germany was poorer than West Germany, putting strain on the finances of the new, unified government.
 By 1991, the government was forced to increase taxes to stem the budget deficit.
-Unemployment in the East Germany became a major problem and differences were more visible because the West had a lower percent of unemployment than the East.
-The unification also affected Europe's economy, contributing to "a European currency crisis in 1992."
+Unemployment in the former East Germany became a major problem and differences were more visible because the West had a lower percent of unemployment than the East.
+The unification also affected Europe's economy, contributing to "a European currency crisis in 1992".

 Women

 Women seemed to be more affected by unification and the transition than men.
-In the old East Germany, some women had access to "unpaid child care leave until the child started school, and then return to a similar job."
+In the old East Germany, some women had access to "unpaid child care leave until the child started school, and then return to a similar job".
 Once both Germanies were unified, women lost these advantages.
 Their economic situation was not as secure as before due to a shortage of jobs.
 Consequently, many women faced early retirement as they lost their former job security.